|(a) After a proposal for decision has been issued by

 of this subchapter shall apply.
 Exceptions and replies shall be limited

-to items contained in the supplemental proposal for decision.
+to items contained in the amended or supplemental proposal for decision.

 (d) The proposal for decision may be acted upon by

 the Board after the expiration of the applicable time periods for

 filing exceptions and replies to exceptions, and after the administrative